-The principal risks and uncertainties to the Academy are:
+The principal risks and uncertainties facing the Academy are:

 - Cost of living crisis including pay rises.

 - Energy bills.

 - Food costs.

-- Increase costs to purchases.
+- Costs of other purchases.

 The above risks have been discussed at governors meetings and actions taken to minimise these risks to the Academy.